DurgePratik/Pdfusion/README.md

-## InsuranceDoc AI
+## PDFusion

-An AI-powered application designed to process insurance policy documents and answer user questions using a Retrieval-Augmented Generation (RAG) pipeline.
+An AI-powered application designed to process PDF documents and answer user questions using a Retrieval-Augmented Generation (RAG) pipeline.
 This project consists of a FastAPI backend and a React frontend.

 -----